PokaInc/talko-lingo/README.md

 ## Abstract

-### Talko-Lingo: The multilingual Talkie-Walkie
+### Talko-Lingo: The multilingual Walkie Talkie

-Talko-Lingo is a simple demonstration project that leverages several AWS technologies to enable multilingual communications.
-It presents itself as a modern cloud-powered "Walkie-Talkie" that can translate communications as they happen.
-Based on a simple Raspberry Pi, this open-source project will introduce attendees to how AWS cloud technologies can be used to bring life to Internet of Things projects, with a touch of 3D printing and electronics design.
-Attendees will also be able to try it by themselves and test the technology, with visual feedback and additional informations regarding the whole translation process.
+Talko-Lingo enables near real-time communication between two people of the same or different languages.
+Users interface with a Walkie Talkie consisting of a Raspberry Pi embedded into a 3D printed device.
+After selecting their language, each user can seamlessly communicate with the recipient, who may be speaking a different language.
+The project leverages AWS cloud technologies to encode each user's voice, transcribe it, translate it to the target language and then finally convert the translated text to speech.
+Built-in display mechanisms provide visual feedback of the translation process.